Millennium Marine

 Phil Quit School in Grade 9

-To help support the household with 5 younger siblings, Phil fished in the summer and built boats in the winter.
+• To help support a household with five younger siblings, Phil fished in the summer and built boats in the winter.

 The Second Generation